robertdavidgraham/masscan/doc/masscan.8.markdown

     target format described above for IP addresses and ranges.
 This file can contain millions of addresses and ranges.

-  * `--append-output`: causes output to append to file, rather than overwriting the file.
+  * `--append-output`: causes output to append to the file, rather than overwriting the file.
 Useful for when resumeing scans (see `--resume`).

   * `--iflist`: list the available network interfaces, and then exits.
 The